Multi-Stream Streaming Understanding Benchmark

 1MMLab, The Chinese University of Hong Kong 2Huawei Inc. 3Independent

-Figure 1.
 X-Stream covers multi-angle, multi-view, and multi-device streaming scenarios.
-The rendered PNG links to the original PDF figure from the paper.

 X-Stream evaluates whether MLLMs can continuously integrate multiple synchronized streams instead of taking single-stream shortcuts.